BinaryMelodies/all-the-arm/README.md

 The ARM instruction set is the original instruction set of ARM processors, introduced with the first version, ARMv1.
 It is a fixed length, 32-bit wide instruction encoding that can address 16 general purpose registers, each 32 bits wide, and one of which references the program counter (and in 26-bit versions, the processor status flags).
-Versions prior to ARMv5 had an implicit condition checking for all instructions, and most instructions are still conditional from ARMv5.
+Versions prior to ARMv5 had an implicit condition checking for all instructions, and most instructions are still conditional from ARMv5 on.

 The emulator supports multiple versions of the ARM instruction set, including 26-bit as well as 32-bit variants.
 Among others, it emulates the prototype ARMv1 with the instructions unavailable in later versions.